+Launch IDT.

-Once you have installed the IDT, launch it.
-Then connect your PC to the logger's Comms interface; use a direct connection or the Y-cable, as appropriate; the Hydrophone-2 should continue to be connected to the logger whilst undertaking programming and test.
+Connect your PC to the logger's Comms interface using the Y-cable; the Hydrophone-2 should continue to be connected to the logger.

 There will be a short delay before the PC recognises the connection of the logger; This is normal.

 If your PC has sound enabled, you will hear a sound when the logger connects.